 This report provides three case studies (Hungary, the United States, and the United Kingdom), followed by an overview of the current state of disinformation in Japan with a conclusion that presents five policy recommendations for Japan based on the findings from the three case studies.
 The report begins with Hungary, a country facing democratic backsliding we present how step-by-step media control was strengthened.
-We introduce that disinformation from Russia and conspiracy theories as well as disinformation from Hungary itself is being spread by the media under the control of the government and government officials, which has led to greater public distrust and polarization in Hungary.
+We introduce reports that show evidence to suggest disinformation and conspiracy theories from not only Russia but also from the

+Hungarian media which is under the control of the government and government officials.
+Arguably, this has led to greater public distrust and polarization in Hungary.